SalesforceAIResearch/SCOPE-Persona-Framework/README.md

 This project is licensed under the CC BY-NC 4.0 License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For questions or collaboration inquiries:

-- Pranav Narayanan Venkit - pnarayananvenkit@salesforce.com
-- Yu Li - yu.li@salesforce.com
-- Yada Pruksachatkun - ypruksachatkun@salesforce.com
-- Chien-Sheng Wu - wu.jason@salesforce.com

 ## Acknowledgments

 This work was conducted at Salesforce Research.
-We thank all participants who contributed to the persona data collection.
+We thank all participants who contributed to the study.